vbojcev/BitterBirds_Web/devjournal.md

 I gotta look into how colour works.
 Sometimes it can just be a string but there's also a built-in p5.color object interface?

 Also gotta figure out how to handle points.
 Currently there's a lot of code embedded in the UI and Pig classes...
 I don't want to have hella class methods needing hella parameters.

+Using hex codes and alpha at the same time with fill/stroke doesn't work anymore.
+I'll have to convert all those hex codes to RGB to use the 4-argument versions of those functions.